rusefi/rusefi_documentation/Config-Generation.md

 ## `config/boards/<board>/connectors/*.yaml`

 One yaml file per physical connector on a board defines the mapping between MCU pins and the corresponding name and function that pin serves on the outside world.
+Tool will read all yaml files in the directory and combine them to generate files for the ECU.

 For example, this section from `config/boards/proteus/connectors/white35.yaml`: